sinc-lab/sarscov2-mirna-discovery/README.md

 RNAfold --noPS --infile=pre-miRNAs_virus.fasta --outfile=pre-miRNAs_virus.fold
 ```

 Additional sequences were used to train the mirDNN.
 A set of 1M hairpin-like sequences from the human genome, which are not pre-miRNAs, were used to model the negative set.
-The folding structure (unlabeled_hairpins.fold) and features (unlabeled_hairpins.csv) for these sequences can be downloaded from (this external repository)[https://sourceforge.net/projects/sourcesinc/files/mirdata/sequences/unlabeled.tar.gz].
+The folding structure (unlabeled_hairpins.fold) and features (unlabeled_hairpins.csv) for these sequences can be downloaded from [this external repository](https://sourceforge.net/projects/sourcesinc/files/mirdata/sequences/unlabeled.tar.gz).
 You will only need to download the unlabeled_hairpins.fold if you want to train the mirDNN.
 This data and further details are available in:

 	L.A.
 Bugnon, C. Yones, J. Raad, D.H.
 Milone, G. Stegmayer,
 	“Genome-wide hairpins datasets of animals and plants for novel miRNA prediction”